Glossary. P

 Deutsch: Häfen und Terminals / Español: Puertos y terminales / Português: Portos e terminais / Français: Ports et terminaux / Italiano: Porti e terminali

-Ports and terminals are critical components of the maritime industry, serving as nodes where ships dock for the loading and unloading of cargo, passengers, and other goods.
-Ports are large facilities located along coastlines, rivers, or lakes, while terminals are specialised sections within ports designed for handling specific types of cargo or activities, such as containers, bulk goods, or oil and gas.
+Ports and terminals are critical components of the Maritime industry, serving as nodes where ships Dock for the loading and unloading of Cargo, passengers, and other goods.
+Ports are large facilities located along coastlines, rivers, or lakes, while terminals are specialised sections within ports designed for handling specific Types of Cargo or activities, such as containers, bulk goods, or oil and gas.